charlyecho/scripts/linux_probe/readme.md

 you can execute it in a cronjob to write a file like so

-> ./monitor.sh > status.json
+> sh /path/to/probe.sh > status.json

-and you can serve it via a http server or acces it via ssh
+and you can serve it via a http server or get it via ssh